-The excess of earned premium over claims incurred, net of reinsurance, was €3.3m in 2020 (2019: €14.9m).
-There was a 2% decrease in net earned premium written on the prior year.
-Claims paid increased from €61.4m in 2019 to €66m in 2020.
-The increase in the gross claims outstanding provision for 2020 was €5m (2019: decrease of €0.4m).
-The net cost of reinsurance increased by €1.0m due to purchase of an additional layer of reinsurance during 2020.
-Another factor impacting performance in 2020 was good investment performance.
-The investment returns including unrealised gains and losses amounted to a positive return of €2.8m (2019: €4.9m positive).
-The claims experience refund payable to Credit Unions is zero in 2020 due to the impact of the COVID-19 provision.
+The excess of earned premium over claims incurred, net of reinsurance was €7.3m in 2021 (2020: €3.3m).
+There was a 2.5% decrease in net earned premium written on the prior year primarily due to a decrease in premium rates across all products and a reduction in DBI coverage.
+Claims paid decreased from €66.1m in 2020 to €65.6m in 2021.
+The decrease in the gross claims outstanding provision for 2021 was €0.3m (2020: increase of €5.1m).
+The net cost of reinsurance decreased by €0.3m due to a combination of a decrease in reinsurance premium rates on the stop loss treaty during 2021 and a reduction in gross written premiums.
+The investment returns including unrealised gains and losses amounted to a positive return of €2.9m (2020: €2.8m).
+The claims experience refund payable to Credit Unions has increased from zero in 2020 to €4.6m in 2021 due to an improvement in underwriting performance.
+No claims experience refund was payable in the prior year due to the impact of COVID-19.

-As shown in the table below gross premium written during 2020 amounted to €76.6m, a decrease of 0.5% when compared to 2019.
-This is due to a decrease in DBI sums assured by 3.0%, a decrease in LP sums assured of 3.0% and a decrease in LS sums assured of 1.0%.
+As shown in the table below, gross premium written during 2021 amounted to €74.4m, which represents a decrease of 2.8% when compared to 2020 due to a decrease in premium rates as well as movement in sums assured.
+LP sums assured increased by 2%.
+LS sums assured increased by 5% while DBI sums assured decreased by 8%.